A bit more about the people behind our NPO

 Tracey van den Brand

-Tracey worked for 20 years at a senior level in multi-national companies (DuPont, Lucite International, ICI) as well as running her own successful businesses for 15 years.
+Tracey worked for 20 years at a senior level in multi-national companies (DuPont, Lucite International, ICI) and ran her own successful businesses for 15 years.

-An Honours graduate in Economics she has worked around the globe leading teams of up to 100 people in: business and marketing strategy, corporate and product branding, market development, Corporate PR, supply chain, sales, new product development, and mergers and acquisitions.
+An Honours graduate in Economics she has worked globally leading teams of up to 100 people in: business and marketing strategy, corporate and product branding, market development, Corporate PR, supply chain, sales, new product development, and mergers and acquisitions.

-At CEO level she had the opportunity to gather wide experience within large organisations which included re-engineering DuPont’s Supply Chain in Europe.
-Based in Geneva, she worked alongside CAP Gemini gaining insight and experience in their renowned methodologies.
+She worked in South Africa for the Industrial Development Corporation and at CEO level she had the opportunity to gather wide experience within large organisations which included re-engineering DuPont’s Supply Chain in Europe.
 She then trained in Paris’ prestigious Business School, INSEAD, in Advanced Business Management.

-Her cultural awareness and sensitivities have enabled her to successfully work with employees and customers across many cultures and countries.
+Tracey has a strong track-record in delivery and team motivation, HR and Performance management and is a natural in developing people to unleash their full potential.
+Her cultural awareness has enabled her to successfully work with employees and customers across many cultures and countries.
 She managed teams in 26 countries throughout Europe, Africa and the Middle East.

-Her extensive experience and training at a multi-national level has been further enhanced by running her own businesses.
-In one of these she and her partner created an entirely new market with a new South African product throughout Europe achieving over $2million in 4 years.
+Her extensive experience at multi-national level has been enhanced by running her own businesses.
+She and her partner created a new market with a new South African product throughout Europe achieving over $2million in 4 years.
 Whilst financially successful her main motivation was to support the South African economy post-apartheid and especially women.
 Over 200 women were employed in South Africa as a result.

 Trustee & Director